xeniacjen/atpg/README.md

 V.      Author

-    The tool is currently under construction and managed by C.Y.Chen (xeniacjen).
+    The tool is currently managed by C.-Y.Chen (xeniacjen).
 Any suggestions and comments are welcomed.

-    - e-mail: chingyuanchen@g.ntu.edu.tw
+    - e-mail: chingyuan.chen@duke.edu
     - github: https://github.com/xeniacjen

-    Note: UI, including COMMON & INTERFACE package, is in the courtesy of LaDS(II).
+    Note: UI, including COMMON & INTERFACE package, is in the courtesy of LaDS(II), NTU, Taiwan.

-Copyright (c) 2016 LaDS.
-All Rights Reserved.